Pstype/sai/doc/architecture_plan.md

 1.  **Video Upload:** The user uploads a video using the `VideoUploader` component.
 2.  **Upload to Supabase:** The original video will be uploaded to Supabase Storage.
-3.  **Trigger Backend Function:** The frontend will call a Supabase Edge Function to start the analysis process.
+3.  **Trigger Backend Function:** The frontend will call a Next.js API route to start the analysis process.
 4.  **Real-time Updates:** The frontend will subscribe to Supabase's real-time service to receive updates on the project's status.
 5.  **Audio Merging:** Once the audio layers are generated, the frontend will use `ffmpeg.wasm` to merge them with the original video for preview and download.

-## 3. Backend (Supabase)
+## 3. Backend Architecture

-The backend will be powered by Supabase, providing all the necessary backend-as-a-service features.
+The backend comprises two parts: Supabase services for data storage and authentication, and Next.js API routes for all video processing logic.

+### 3.1 Supabase (Database & Storage)

-### Tables:
+#### Tables:

 *   **projects:**
     *   `name` (text)